beachbarbacoa/BookIT/DEPLOY.md

 1. Push your code to GitHub
 2. Create a new Web Service on Render
 3. Configure:
-   - Build Command: `chmod +x build.sh && ./build.sh`
+   - Build Command: (leave empty, Render will use Dockerfile.prod)
    - Start Command: `node build/server.js`
    - Environment: production
 4. Set environment variables